crespire/crespire/README.md

----
-title: About Simmon Li
----
 # Hi, I'm Simmon Li!

 I'm a (web) developer based in Toronto, ON.
 Nice to meet you!
-[Looking for a resume?
-You can find it here!](/resume.md)

 ## Current Happenings
 * Right now, I'm wrapping up [The Odin Project](https://theodinproject.com), and working through the Javascript course: